araobp/service-discovery/README.md

 ## Motivation

+My RaspberryPi 3 obtains an IP address from DHCP server on my WiFi router.
+The IP address changes everytime I boot the Raspberry PI.

 I just want a very simple service discovery protocol to find an IP address of my RaspberryPi 3 on the LAN.

 ## Message sequence diagram